 Search

-The shooting happened at an unlicensed bar in the Saulsville township west of Pretoria in the early hours of Saturday.
+The shooting happened at a bar inside a hostel in the Saulsville township in the early hours of Saturday.

-“We are told that at least three unknown gunmen entered this hostel where a group of people were drinking and they started randomly shooting,” police spokesperson Brigadier Athlenda Mathe told national broadcaster SABC.
+“We are told that at least three unknown gunmen entered this hostel where a group of people were drinking and they started randomly shooting,” police spokeswoman Brigadier Athlenda Mathe told national broadcaster SABC.

 There have been several mass shootings at bars – sometimes called shebeens or taverns in South Africa – in recent years, including one that killed 16 people in the Johannesburg township of Soweto in 2022.